Tips using Git

 Tip #2: fsmonitor daemon

-fsmonitor–daemon improves performance of git
+fsmonitor–daemon improves performance of git commands by listening

 to file system changes and updating the index accordingly.